Our history is intertwined with the rise of the Latino population in the metro Atlanta region.

 In 1993, the LAA moved to a new facility on Buford Highway.
 In 2001, it moved across the street to its current 45,000-square-foot facility after completing a $10.5 million capital campaign funded by generous community support.
 In its current location, the LAA building stands literally and metaphorically as the gateway to Buford Highway, the nexus of Atlanta’s immigrant communities.

 Over the years, the LAA building has become a veritable community center, bustling with activity during the day, in the evening and on weekends.
-In addition to housing the LAA, the Consulate of Guatemala, the Georgia Hispanic Construction Association and the Oficina de Enlace del Gobierno de Guanajuato call the LAA home.
-Through it’s programs and targeted menu of direct services offered by it’s five (5) focus areas, the LAA offers Citizenship Clinics and Classes for eligible green card holders, Adult Education (English, Spanish, Computer classes), an Empowerment Program for Latina Entrepreneurs, Immigration Legal Services in its Atlanta and Athens locations and Family Well-Being Services in its Atlanta and Lawrenceville locations.
+In addition to housing the LAA, the Georgia Hispanic Construction Association and the Oficina de Enlace del Gobierno de Guanajuato call the LAA home.
+Through its programs and targeted menu of direct services offered by its five focus areas, the LAA offers citizenship clinics and classes for eligible green card holders, adult education (English, Spanish, and computer classes), an empowerment program for Latina entrepreneurs, immigration legal services and family well-being services.

-Aside from providing a site for community forums on immigration issues, health fairs, citizenship drives, the LAA also hosts Latino support groups for those affected by DACA, lupus and diabetes; additionally, we offer a Toastmaster’s club every Thursday, a Spanish Literature Book Club that meets every month, a Seniors Club that gathers Friday mornings every week and an onsite Coffee Hour allowing English and Spanish speaking individuals to practice their new languages together twice a week.
+Aside from providing a site for community forums on immigration issues, health fairs, citizenship drives, the LAA also hosts Latino support groups for those affected by DACA, lupus and diabetes.
+Additionally, we offer a Toastmaster’s club, a Spanish literature book club, a seniors’ club, and an onsite coffee hour allowing English and Spanish-speaking individuals to practice their new languages together.